Gallophostrix/Gallophostrix/README.md

 ## 🤝 Let’s Connect

-Always open to collaboration and discussions around governance, infrastructure, and technical tooling on Cardano and beyond.
+Always open to collaboration and discussions around governance, infrastructure, and technical tooling.
 I'm also looking forward learning as much as possible!
 Thanks for stopping by!